Novelty Detection in Sequential Data by Informed Clustering and Modeling

 \subsection{Time Series}

-The third task is detecting novelties in time series.
-No matter that our approach is not directly intended for real-valued time series, we want to demonstrate that it is nevertheless successful even on this type of data after corresponding modifications.
-To apply the proposed approach, we discretize the time series into bins and then cut them into non-overlapping windows.
+The third task is detecting novelties in real-valued time series.
+Since our approach is designed for discrete sequences, we need to discretize the time series by binning, and then cut them into non-overlapping windows.
 Each window that contains a time point marked as an anomaly is labeled as a novelty.
 All others are considered to be normal.
 As an example of univariate real-valued time series we select data from the Numenta Anomaly Benchmark (NAB)~\citep{lavin2015evaluating}.
 NAB is a benchmark for evaluating algorithms for anomaly detection in streaming, real-time applications.
 It is composed of over $50$ labeled real-world and artificial time series data files plus a novel scoring mechanism designed for real-time applications.
 We considered the dataset of the AWS server metrics as collected by the AmazonCloudwatch service, in particular CPU Utilization numbers.
 Since the range of values in the sequences was from $0.062$ to $99.898$ we binned them uniformly into $1000$ bins from $0$ to $100$ with step $0.1$.
 The length of the window was chosen to be $40$ in order to have enough sequences in the training set.